itz-me-pandian/Abusive-Tamil-Text-Detection-Targeting-Women-on-Social-Media-DravidianLangTech-2026/readme_files/06_performance_evaluation___visualization_.md

 ## What Problem Does Evaluation & Visualization Solve?

-The core problem this chapter solves is: **How do we know if our trained model is effective, and what kind of mistakes is it making?**
+The core problem this step solves is: **How do we know if our trained model is effective, and what kind of mistakes is it making?**

 For our `Abusive-Tamil-Text-Detection` project, this means answering questions like:
 1.  **Is it accurate?** How many abusive/non-abusive texts did it correctly identify overall?